j21marshall/vihuela/README.md

 # vihuela
-This is a music composition software project meant to combine modularity of tonality and rhythm with a higher degree of accessibility.
+This is a music composition software project meant to combine modularity of tonality (especially for microtonal tuning) and rhythm with a higher degree of accessibility.

+In this repository I will be uploading release versions and source code for my project as well as documents and tutorials relating to microtonality, generative music algorithms, digital instrument design, etc.